storypku/bazel_iwyu/README.md

 7. [ ] CI: Integrate with GitHub Workflows.

 ## Contributing
-As with other OSS projects, PRs are always welcome.
+As with other OSS projects, Issues and PRs are always welcome.